Glossary term

 What does life cycle interpretation mean?

-Life cycle interpretation is the LCA phase where inventory and impact-assessment findings are evaluated against the study goal and scope.
+Life cycle interpretation evaluates inventory and impact-assessment findings against the study goal and scope.
+It is not a new measurement phase; it is the step that explains limitations, sensitivity, and defensible conclusions.

 Official definitions by source